0xMukesh/hashnode-blogs/ckyoi2msj040g7ns1gid8aye0.md

 Let's breakdown this piece of code:

 - The `get` method specifies the HTTP method for that route.
 You could use other HTTP methods like `post`, `delete`...
-  - There is a special routing method `all` which is used for the routes which handles all kinds of HTTP methods
+  - There is a special routing method `all` which is used for the routes which handle all kinds of HTTP methods
-- There is a callback method which is called when the server receives a request from that endpoint with that specify HTTP method
+- There is a callback method that is called when the server receives a request from that endpoint with that specified HTTP method

 🥳 Horray!
 "Hello, World" is now visible in the `/` route